ck-zhang/px/docs/index.md

 This docs set replaces the monolithic `spec.md` with focused guides and references.
 Start here, then dive into the section you need.

+Platform support: px targets Linux and macOS today; Windows is not supported yet (use WSL in the meantime).

 ## Guides

 * [Getting started](./guides/getting-started.md)